christopherbauer/mhw-armor-calculator/README.md

   - [ ] Setup armors and GET
   - [ ] Setup decorations and GET
   - [ ] Setup augmentations and GET
+  - [ ] Setup share link and GET (use API version in case this changes from outside world persepctive)

 ## Technologies Used